pranav083/loiloi/content/post/lvgl_esp32_setup.md

 ```
 ![](/images/lvgl_esp32_setup/11-02-2021-16-13-58.png "Wrong configuration")
 #### Help in improving the guide
-Thanks for the Futuristic Labs Pvt.
+Thanks Futuristic Labs Pvt.
 Ltd. for providing me the resources of the project.
-Please if you find any useful improvement feel free to contact at : @pranav083
+Please if you find any useful improvement feel free to contact at : [@pranav083](https://twitter.com/pranav083) or comment below.